-We are now well into 2017, with a few races completed and some big events on the horizon, many athletes are training hard and starting to increase their training volume.
+A new season is underway, with a few races completed and some big events on the horizon; many athletes are training hard and starting to increase their training volume.
 With key races getting closer I have started having athletes approach me to debate “Race Weight”.

 Making now a good time to talk about proper triathlon nutrition practice.
 As Coach Brett says in his article from 2014, ‘Race Weight is very important, but it isn’t something that should run your life based on the latest and greatest diet!’

 With all the information out there today, you can’t go anywhere without seeing conflicting information on whether or not you should be Gluten Free, Ketotic, or Carb-Heavy.
 What seems to be the common occurrence in athletes is they aren’t getting enough fuel to properly execute their training and races.
 Your body has enough energy stored up as muscle Glycogen to fuel approximately 2 hours of hard effort.
 I’ve had athletes come to me saying they didn’t have enough energy for that 1 hour endurance ride, or 40-min endurance run.
 As soon as I see this trend in an athlete, I immediately ask what were they eating the previous 5 days?
 The general result is….
 Not enough carbohydrate, fat and especially protein!
 Many athletes are effectively starving themselves of energy.